 On the same link you can find further information about ticket prices, tram frequency and anything else you may need to know.

-SPECTATORS WACTHING THE RACE
+SPECTATORS WATCHING THE RACE

 Are you assigned the important role of cheering on a friend or family member?